 When it comes to generating unique local content for social media, centralised teams often struggle.
-Centralised teams can have to resort to emailing local venue teams requesting photos or other assets that they can post on on social media on their behalf - not a very efficient process!
+They may have to resort to emailing local teams for photos or other assets that they can post on social media on their behalf — not a very efficient process!
 Or worse, organisations simply choose to not have local accounts because they are too difficult to update, or they allow local venue teams to have 'free reign' of their accounts but risk an inconsistent brand and customer experience.

 This way, local venue teams are empowered to engage with their local audiences to provide a better customer experience, but at the same time the central marketing team can retain control over the brand identify but also continue to run national marketing campaigns and promotions.